 When you are just getting by, hand to mouth, how easy it is to be caught up with the here and now.
 Charity may be the farthest thing from your mind.
 Yet continuous, simple acts of generosity can have lasting effects.
 The Prophet Muhammad, sallallahu alayhe wa sallam, stated that the rewards of giving and sharing with others benefit us greatly in this life and the next.
 Your finances do not incapacitate your ability to meet this important obligation and reap the benefits.

-Here are four kinds of sadaqah with a reward that money cannot buy you:
+Four kinds of sadaqah with a reward that money cannot buy

 Virtue-The Final Verdict